mvklingeren/mqtt2ai/README.md

 # MQTT2AI - Smart Home Automation with AI

-MQTT2AI is an intelligent home automation daemon that learns patterns from user behavior and creates automation rules using AI.
-It monitors MQTT messages from smart home devices and uses AI (via OpenAI-compatible APIs, Gemini, or Claude) to detect patterns and automate actions.
+MQTT2AI is an intelligent home automation daemon that connects AI agents to your smart home via MQTT.
+It monitors device messages, analyzes patterns, and enables AI to take autonomous actions—turning sensor events into intelligent responses.

+## How It Works

+The daemon sits between your MQTT broker (like Mosquitto with Zigbee2MQTT) and an AI provider.
+When a device publishes a state change, the system:

+1. **Collects** messages and tracks device states in memory
+2. **Analyzes** events to detect meaningful triggers (motion, door opens, button presses)
+3. **Checks** for existing automation rules—if found, executes instantly (~100ms)
+4. **Queries AI** for unrecognized patterns, allowing it to observe, learn, or act
+5. **Learns** from repeated behaviors—after 3+ observations of the same pattern, creates a rule

+The AI has access to tools for publishing MQTT commands, creating/managing rules, and raising security alerts.
+Rules execute on a fast path without AI involvement, keeping response times low.

 ## Features

-- **AI-Powered Analysis** - Supports multiple AI providers (Gemini, Claude, OpenAI-compatible)
-- **Pattern Learning** - Watches user behavior and learns automation rules
-- **Smart Triggers** - Filters noise and only triggers AI on significant events
-- **Tool Calling** - AI can directly publish MQTT messages and manage rules
+- **AI Tool Calling** - AI agents can publish MQTT messages, create rules, and raise alerts
-- **Zigbee2MQTT Integration** - Works with Zigbee devices via MQTT
-- **Undo Detection** - Automatically detects and rejects unwanted automations
-- **Fast Path Execution** - Learned rules execute instantly without AI involvement
+- **Fast Path Execution** - Learned rules execute instantly without AI latency
+- **Smart Triggers** - Filters noise and only invokes AI on meaningful state changes
+- **Multi-Provider Support** - Works with Gemini, Claude, and OpenAI-compatible APIs (Groq, Ollama, LM Studio)
+- **Zigbee2MQTT Integration** - Built for Zigbee devices but works with any MQTT source
+- **Simulation Mode** - Test scenarios with mock MQTT messages and assertions

 ---